 Any web page that contains information necessary for students, faculty, staff, and interested parties to conduct business with the University, and employees of the University to complete required work, must comply with the accessibility standards.
 Web Accessibility is responsible for evaluating administrative campus websites, providing reports, and assisting the campus community with adherence to the CSUSB Information Technology Accessibility Policy and the CSUSB Web Accessibility Standards and Guidelines.
-Visit the Web Accessibility website.

 Visit the Web Accessibility Support website